Evolution of transport under cumulative damage in metro systems: Transportation networks under cumulative damage

-valid for $t \ll \Delta T =1$.
-In this master equation $P_{ij}(t,T)$ indicates the probability that the walker that starts its walk at node $i$ at $t=0$ occupies node $j$ at the $n$-th time step $t=n\Delta t$ (in the following we assume $\Delta t=1$). \\[2mm] We study the capacity of the network to perform a specific function and how this property evolves with the accumulation of damage.
+valid at the small scale of times $t$ for which we assume $\mathbf{W}(T)$ is constant allowing us to characterize the dynamics of the random walker defined by $\mathbf{W}(T)$ at $T=0,1,2,\ldots$.
+In this master equation $P_{ij}(t,T)$ indicates the probability that the walker that starts its walk at node $i$ at $t=0$ occupies node $j$ at the $n$-th time step $t=n\Delta t$ (in the following the times characterizing the random walk dynamics are expressed as multiples of $\Delta t$ and $\Delta t\ll \Delta T=1$). \\[2mm] We study the capacity of the network to perform a specific function and how this property evolves with the accumulation of damage.
 In the context of transport on networks, we use a `functionality' $\mathcal{F}(T)$ that quantifies the global transport capacity at time $T$ as \cite{Aging_PhysRevE2019}

 with

 where